larkintuckerllc/aws-architect-associate/2/2.4/rds/README.md

 **note:** RDS has a concept of maintainence window (much like other managed instances, e.g., Redshift)

+Can set minors to automatic, majors are always manual.
+AWS can deprecate with notice 3 minor- 6 month major.

 ### DB Instance Classes

 > Amazon RDS supports three types of instance classes: Standard, Memory Optimized, and Burstable Performance.